LanaKhalifa/deep-learning-flood-modeling/README.md

 > - **9_Maps**: Shows the predicted water depth and the ground truth over the entire domain, compared to a dummy model.
 Each subplot x and y axes show the number of pixels this flood is modeled over.
 Each pixel is 10m in simulation.
 > - **Converging**: Shows the MAE between the prediction and ground truth as the solution evolves until it converges.
 >
 > These figures were generated from test simulations used to create test loaders.
-Each PNG is named using the format {prj_num}_{plan_num}_{time}.png, referring to the project, plan, and the input time t when the closure model was applied.
+Each PNG is named using the format {prj_num}_{plan_num}_{time}.png, referring to the project, plan, and the input time t_initial when the closure model was applied.
 >
 > Below are selected examples of the 9 maps with their corresponding convergence curves: